Ions of Some Common Elements

 around a nitrogen but the "book keeping " of electrons gained and lost

-is made simpler by using these apparent charges.
+is made simpler by using these apparent charges ( called oxidation numbers).
 Hydrogen

 clearly cannot follow the octet rule.
 Hydrogen has one valence electron